chicken647/Ark-Server-Monitoring-Bot/README.md

   !status - (If the server ip's are added to the index.py file, anyone can use this command to check the status of the servers.)

-  !players [ip/port] - (Can by run by anyone to check the status of an ark server through the ip.)
+  !server [ip/port] - (Can by run by anyone to check the status of an ark server through the ip.)